oleksiy-pototskyy/mlops-fundamentals/README.md

 A comprehensive machine learning project demonstrating MLOps practices using the Titanic dataset.
 This project covers the complete ML pipeline from data preprocessing to model deployment using modern DevOps tools.

-## Educational Video Course MLOps Fundamentals

-This course is part of MLOps Specialization and it's available by the next link https://nubes.academy/courses/mlops-fundamentals-mlops-specialization/

 ## 📁 Project Structure

 ```